 River cruise – With a river flowing through the city, it’s not hard to imagine this being on the list.
 If you take the Bokor trip, a sunset river cruise is included.
 If you don’t take the trip, you can still find a river cruise or rent a boat on your own from either one of the tourist offices or fisherman on the river.

 Eat some BBQ ribs – I would never have expected to find some of the best BBQ ribs in Cambodia, but I did.
 Spend one dinner at The Rusty Keyhole eating a rack or half rack of BBQ pork ribs.
 You’ll be able to enjoy a healthy side of mashed potatoes and coleslaw too.

 Eat durian – Kampot is the durian capital of Cambodia.
 Durian is a fruit with a very pungent smell found throughout Southeast Asia.
 Its smell is so strong that it is often banned from hotels.
 Many of the pepper farms also grow durian, and there’s a big monument to the stinky fruit in the center of Kampot.
 Personally, I don’t mind the fruit.
 The smell doesn’t bother me too much, and while it’s not the best tasting fruit in the world, it’s completely edible.

 See salt areas – On the road to Kep, you’ll find numerous old rice paddies that have been converted into salt fields.
 Workers bring in sea water from the coast (by hand) and dry it in the fields to create sea salt.
 After the water is gone, the salt is packed down, scooped up, and sold off.

-Which while a shame because they miss out on such a great place, it is fine by me.
+Which, while a shame — because they miss out on such a great place — is fine by me.
 It keeps Kampot quiet and wonderful.